MOHAMMADHOSSEIN-JAFARI/PowerBI/README.md

 are realy in different options the clusters are neutral or not.
 If I am able to reduce the dimentionality.
 PCA can be used to clustring.
 How many clustting ways///; advanced multivariate clsutiring.
 Other k-means'; we wantt to calculate the variriablitityance.
 Spilit the total va.
 Compare the minimum of clsuters:
 Post Analysis, you have to explore.
 Manoies distance.
-In GENERAL, the problem is done, Eif you planc=uclidian distance is by defult. if you plan to use eclidian measute, it is better to standardized the matter. if K increase the distance increase.
+In GENERAL, the problem is done, Eif you planc=uclidian distance is by defult. if you plan to use eclidian measute, it is better to standardized the matter. if K increase the distance increase. channel  is an outlier.
+Gower is for mixed data type.